Leica M8 vs Sony RX100 IV

 It is notable that the M8 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M8 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the M8 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M8 and RX100 IV can be found, respectively, in the Leica M8 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica M8 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.